So you think she might be pregnant?

 Decatur is a city in, and the county seat of, DeKalb County, Georgia, United States and is part of the Atlanta metropolitan area.
 With a population of 20,148 in the 2013 census, the municipality is sometimes assumed to be larger since multiple zip codes in unincorporated DeKalb County bear the Decatur name.
 The city is served by three MARTA rail stations.
 The city is located approximately 5 miles northeast of downtown Atlanta and shares its western border with Atlanta.
 Abortion information and pregnancy testing is available at the Women’s Clinic of Atlanta in Decatur and 30030, 30032, 30033, 30307, 30317, 30002, 30079, 30303

-Our clinics offer medical services and evidence based education about all options; per the Medical Director, we offer advanced abortion screening.
+The Women’s Clinic of Atlanta offers direct medical services plus evidence based education about abortion, parenting, and adoption.
+Per the Medical Director of the Women’s Clinic of Atlanta, the Women’s Clinic of Atlanta provides advanced abortion screening.
 There are several types of abortion: medical abortion and surgical abortion.
 Medical abortions include but are not limited to the abortion pill, methotrexate, and misoprostol.
 Surgical abortions include Aspiration, Dilation and Evacuation, and D&E after viability.

 Each state has different laws in reference to abortions.
 The Women’s Clinic of Atlanta will be happy to share the abortion laws in the state of GA.